 Pruning Coriander Seeds

-Coriander seeds grow on cilantro plants after the flower pollination.
+Coriander seeds grow on cilantro plants after successful pollination fertilizes the flowers.
 If you're growing cilantro for coriander seed, don't harvest the leaves or remove the flowering stems.

 The seeds are ready about 90 days after sowing when the plant begins to turn brown and the yellow-brown seed pods form.
 Prune the seed pod stems at their bases.
 Hang the seed pods upside down in a paper bag in a cool, airy spot until the seeds fall out of their pods into the bag.
 You can also leave the seed pods on the plants in mild climates, so the plants self-seed.